 Researchers rely on transgenic mice to model Alzheimer's disease, but these models are far from perfect.
 Some can only be maintained on specific genetic backgrounds, some die young or have surprising phenotypes when crossed with other mouse lines, and in others amyloidosis drifts later in successive generations, suggesting gene expression changes from parents to offspring.
 Enter a new line of mice that promises to circumvent many of these problems.
 Researchers led by Takaomi Saido have engineered APP knock-ins.
 These animals recapitulate much of the pathology seen in presymptomatic AD, without overexpressing APP or interrupting other mouse genes.
 How do these knock-ins compare?

-Join Saido at noon U.S. Eastern time on Tuesday, April 22, for a presentation on these new mice.
-Joining him for discussion will be Karen Hsiao Ashe, Ron DeMattos, David Holtzman, Mathias Jucker, and Mike Sasner.
+Saido led the discussion on April 22 with Karen Hsiao Ashe, Ronald DeMattos, David Holtzman, Mathias Jucker, and Mike Sasner.

 Check out these knock-ins and other mouse models in our new Research Models database.